midhunanila/SPACEBALL_DENSITY/README.md

 ## Overview

-**SPACEBALL** is a computational tool for **density calculation of protein nanodroplets**.
-It analyzes PDB structures and computes the nanodroplet volume.
-The previous version of [SPACEBALL v.
-2.0](http://info.ifpan.edu.pl/~chwastyk/spaceball/) was primarily designed for cavity detection.
-In this release, we introduce a new method to determine the **optimal probe radius**, enabling more accurate density estimation of protein nanodroplets.
+**SPACEBALL** is a computational tool designed for the **density calculation of protein nanodroplets**.
+It analyzes PDB structures to compute the nanodroplet volume, which can then be used to estimate density accurately.
+The previous version [SPACEBALL v.
+2.0](http://info.ifpan.edu.pl/~chwastyk/spaceball/) was primarily focused on calculating the volume of cavities within proteins.
+In this release, we introduce a **new method to determine the optimal probe radius**, enabling more precise density estimation of protein nanodroplets.
+By using this optimized probe radius, researchers can obtain **more reliable volume measurements**,  supporting studies in **biophysics, phase separation, and protein nanostructure analysis**.

 ## Repository structure